 Disdat can package your pipeline into a Docker container, wrapping up code dependencies so that it runs the same almost anywhere.
 For data science, this can mean packaging up feature creation, model training, and prediction into one or more containers and running those containers on a compute cluster (such as AWS Batch).
-Disdat gives you the ability to run your pipeline in the container through the CLI with dsdt run
+Disdat gives you the ability to run your pipeline in the container through the CLI with dsdt run or with the API with disdat.api.run.

 In addition to standard Python support via setuptools, the dockerizer supports Disdat pipelines that use: